DataSpi/itl-inno-award-2023/README.md

 The project aims to leverage the natural language processing capabilities of Large Language Models (LLM) by providing them with additional information about the specific domains we want to exploit.

-In this case, the project is specifically focused on building a Company Internal AI Assistant that possesses the ability to answer questions about the company's policies and business knowledge.
+In this case, the project is specifically focused on building a Company Internal AI Assistant that possesses the ability to answer questions about the company's policies and business knowledge *(but the framework is totally applicable for other situations)*.

 <p align="center">
     <img width="350" src="figures/helpful-ai-assistant.jpeg" alt="Helpful AI Assistant">